enyojs/ares-project/README.md

 ### Dropbox

-In order to use Dropbox as storage service for Ares, follow detailed setup instructions in `hermes/README.md`
+In order to use Dropbox as storage service for Ares, follow detailed setup instructions in `hermes/README.md`.
+The Dropbox connector is not usable without following those instructions.

 ## Testing